 3D puff embroidery is a unique embroidery technique that adds a three-dimensional effect to any embroidery design.
 It uses a foam underlay that’s cut to the shape of the design and added as an extra layer to the fabric.
-The embroidery machine then stitches over the foam piece, causing the design to lift and creating a puffed effect.
+The embroidery machine then stitches over the foam piece, causing the design to lift and create a puffed effect.

-The 3D puff embroidery is done either by hand, sewing, or a commercial grade machine.
+The 3D puff embroidery is done either by hand, sewing, or a commercial-grade machine.
 The foam supports the stitches and lifts the embroidery design, resulting in a raised three-dimensional effect.
 As the thread stitches over the foam, the stitches hold the foam in place.

 Foam is most effective for designs that have a well-defined underlay border and have satin stitches over the foam.
 It’s important to keep in mind that not all designs can be made with foam embroidery.